Logarithmic Fulton--MacPherson configuration spaces: Moduli space of points on expansions

 \begin{enumerate} \item Suppose the Cartier divisor $D = D_1 + \dots + D_r$ is locally described by functions $f_1, \dots, f_r$.
 Let $\Spec R$ be a discrete valuation ring with valuation $\val$.
 For a one-parameter family $p\colon \Spec R \to X^n$, given by $(p_1, p_2, \dots, p_n)$, define the \textit{$i$th tropicalisation map} as:

-This gives a \textit{tropicalisation map}, written as $\trop\colon \; X^n(R) \to \Sigma_X^n$.
-The image $\trop(p)\in \Sigma_X^n$ describes $n$ points on $\Sigma_X$.
-We seek a polyhedral subdivision $\Sigma'_X$ of $\Sigma_X$ such that the $n$ points are vertices on $\Sigma'_X$. \item The polyhedral subdivision $\Sigma'_X$ corresponds to an \emph{expansion} of $X$ (defined in Definition~\ref{def:grid_exp}), where a \textit{transversality} condition is satisfied -- the strict transform of $p$ intersects the expanded $X$ in the smooth locus.
+This map records the order of vanishing of the functions $f_j$ along $p_i$.
+Taken for all $i$, we have a \textit{tropicalisation map}, written as $\trop\colon X^n(R) \to \Sigma_X^n$.
+The image $\trop(p)\in \Sigma_X^n$ describes $n$ points on $\Sigma_X$. \item We seek a polyhedral subdivision $\Sigma'_X$ of $\Sigma_X$ such that the $n$ points are vertices on $\Sigma'_X$. \item The polyhedral subdivision $\Sigma'_X$ corresponds to an \emph{expansion} of $X$ (defined in Definition~\ref{def:grid_exp}), where a \textit{transversality} condition is satisfied -- the strict transform of $p$ intersects the expanded $X$ in the smooth locus.
 The new limit of $p$ on the expansion will be a typical element in our moduli problem, which will be described in Section~\ref{section:logProd_moduli}. \end{enumerate}

 In subsequent subsections, we globalise the above construction to form a moduli space.
+The \emph{transversality} mentioned in Step~(\ref{transversality}) is due to a result of Tevelev \cite{tevelev} for toric varieties $X$ and Ulirsch \cite[Theorem~1.2]{ulirsch} for general snc pairs $(X,D)$.

+This can also be understood in terms of blowing up in the special fibre of the trivial family over $\Spec k[[t]]$: if the power series $p_i^*f_j$ has order of vanishing $a$, then blowing up the family in suitable ideals and taking the strict transform of $p_i$ factors out the $t^a$ term, resulting in a non-vanishing power series.